eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 More information about the query syntax and a GUI for testing the querys can be found on the website <https://overpass-turbo.eu/>.

+# Importing other formats (pbf, o5m)

+To use a [pbf](https://wiki.openstreetmap.org/wiki/PBF_Format) or [o5m](https://wiki.openstreetmap.org/wiki/O5m) network in SUMO, you first need to convert it to the OSM format.
+This can be done using [Osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert).

 # Missing Descriptions

 - TLS computation